Title: A Watcher's Word

-“And maybe sleep it off,” joked Julia.
-Even Fallon seemed to no longer consider Giles as a threat much to Buffy’s relief.
-Robin however had sulked over to Fallon to inspect Giles’ cutlass.
+“And maybe sleep it off,” suggested Julia who had brigtened now the danger was past, even Fallon seemed to no longer consider Giles as a threat, much to Buffy’s relief.
+Robin, however, had sulked over to Fallon to inspect Giles’ cutlass.
 “There’s blood on this,” he accused.

 “Must have cut myself shaving,” muttered Giles triggering Robin to flare up in height again.

 Buffy punched Giles lightly on the arm and hissed quietly in his ear, “Stop it now.
-Don’t overdo this.”
+Don’t overdo this act.”

 Giles studied her in curiosity and said “Sorry” very quietly.
-Buffy was torn.
+The look he gave her left her torn.
 She had a loyalty to Robin.
-He’d given her a key job in the New Council and apart from whenever the topic of Giles had come up; they had always been in sync.
+He’d given her an important job in the New Council and, apart from whenever the topic of Giles had come up, they had always been in sync.
 Robin was noble and loyal and trustworthy.
 She knew she could always count on him make the right decision; to do the right thing.
 But Giles suddenly confused that situation.
 He introduced greys and shadows into her sharply defined world view.
 She looked back into his eyes and knew she couldn’t betray him to Robin.
 She needed to figure out what he was doing there and she needed to figure it out on her own.
-Giles was watching her face with a slight anxiety as she made up her mind.
-She felt a small thrill at the power she had.
+Giles was watching her face with a slight anxiety as she made up her mind and enjoyed the small thrill of the power she had.
 She liked independent decision making.
 She liked going it alone and defying expectations.
 She liked having Giles in her life again.

 She smiled.
 “Do you trust me, Giles?”

 She swept her thoughts back to practical considerations.
 “Let’s get you up off the floor then.”
-George came forward to help and Giles leaned away from Buffy and onto the security guard.
-She grateful as his tramp jacket was seriously barf inducing.
-“On the count of three, tough guy,” she encouraged and they rose in a crumpled heap to something like stability
+George came forward to help, and Giles leaned away from Buffy and onto the security guard.
+An act she was grateful for as his tramp jacket was seriously barf inducing.
+“On the count of three, tough guy,” she encouraged and they rose in a crumpled heap to something like stability.